Elizabeth Skowron, Department of Psychology

 Elizabeth Skowron is an academic expert in counseling psychology and prevention science, early childhood adversity, and family-based interventions.
-At the University of Oregon, she is a professor of counseling psychology and human services.
-Her research examines at the neurobiology of parenting at risk, developing self-regulation, and family interventions that are effective for supporting positive, healthy parenting and reducing child maltreatment.
+At the University of Oregon, she is a professor of psychology and director of the Family Biobehavioral Lab.
+Her research examines the neurobiology of parenting at risk, developing self-regulation, and family interventions that are effective for supporting positive, healthy parenting and reducing child maltreatment.

 Contact: firstname.lastname@example.org | 541-346-0913